mpant/pykids/README.md

 # pykids
-Jupyter notebooks for elementary and middle schoolers
+Jupyter notebooks for teaching newbies and children.